notaustens/MDT-Configuration-Guide/README.md

 | Confirmation | Click Finish. |

 The New Deployment Share Wizard finishes, and the new deployment share—MDT Deployment Share (`X:\DeploymentShare$`)—appears in the details pane.

+## Relax Permissions of the Deployment Share

+By default, the MDT Workbench locks down the Deployment Share a bit too tight and it can cause some issues that are difficult to troubleshoot as someone new to MDT.
+If possible, my recommendation is to download and execute the "deploymentShareRules.ps1" script that I've included in this repository.
+This should be done on the server you have created your Deployment Share on (shoutout to Johan Arwidmark for coming up with the [original solution](https://www.deploymentresearch.com/fixing-mdt-2013-update-1-deployment-share-permissions-using-powershell)).

 # Step 2: Add Operating System Files to the Deployment Share

 1. Click **Start**, and then point to **All Programs**.
 Point to **Microsoft Deployment Toolkit**, and then click **Deployment Workbench**.